basp-group/R2D2-SII/README.md

      ``measurement operator``
             "imPixelSize"          %% scalar; pixel size in arcsec.
 If not defined, "nufftSuperresolution" is used.
             "nufftSuperresolution" %% scalar; super-resolution factor (>= 1), used when the pixel size is not defined.
 Default: 1.
-            "flagDataWeighting "   %% (optional) logical; flag to indicate if imaging weights are available (Briggs or uniform).
+            "flag_data_weighting"  %% (optional) logical; flag to indicate if imaging weights are available (Briggs or uniform).
+Default: false.
+            "weight_type"          %% (optional) string; type of imaging weights are available (`briggs`, `uniform`).
+Default: None.
+            "weight_robustness"    %% (optional) scalar; robustness parameter of Briggs weighting, to be set in [-2, 2].
+Default: 0.
+            "weight_gridsize"      %% (optional) scalar; padding parameter to compute the density of the sampling.
+Default: 2.
+            "weight_load"          %% (optional) logical; flag to indicate if imaging weights are available in the data file.
 Default: false.
             "nCpus"                %% (optional) scalar; number of cpu cores used in MATLAB.

      ``algorithm``
             "dnnSeries"          %% string; incarnation of the R2D2 algorithm: "R2D2" or "R3D3".